qian-gu/RVAnt/doc/source/03_reference/index.rst

 RVAnt Reference Guide
 ======================

-This guide explains the architecture of RVAnt to help users to understand and custom.
+This guide explains the architecture of RVAnt to help users to understand and customize.

 .. toctree::
     :maxdepth: 2